How to Vacuum a Pool: Complete Step-by-Step Guide

 Automatic Pool Cleaners

 Suction-side cleaners attach to your skimmer or dedicated vacuum line and move randomly around the pool.
 Pressure-side cleaners use return water pressure and often include debris bags.
-Robotic cleaners operate independently with their own motors and filtration.
+Robotic cleaners operate independently with their own motors and filtration systems, not using the pool's filtration system.

 While automatic cleaners handle routine maintenance, manual vacuuming remains necessary for thorough cleaning and problem areas.